NLESC-JCER/run-cpp-on-web/show-me-the-visualization/README.md

 ```
 File: _scatter.html_.

 We'll need a web server to display the HTML page in a web browser.
-For this, we'll use the `http.server` module from Python 3 to host all files on port 8000, like so:
+For this, we'll use the `http.server` module from Python 3 again to host all files on port 8000, like so:

 ```shell
 python3 -m http.server 8000